addu390/addu390.github.io/_posts/2022-02-11-dockerize-django.md

 Why is it `proxy_pass http://web:8000`?
 We’ll come to that in a second.

-## The docker-compose file 📄
+## The docker-compose file

 Even before pushing the image to the Docker hub, the best practice is to test the application a couple of times by building the docker image locally.
-Hence, two docker-compose files, one of local development 🛺 and the other for production use ✈️.
+Hence, two docker-compose files, one of local development and the other for production use.

 ```
 version: '3.8'